Ready to take the next step? Start your online enrolment or contact us today to begin your application!

 If a person is eligible for funding under the Higher Level Skills program, the Queensland Government will subsidise the costs of their accredited training, although a student Co-contribution fee will be required.
 The fee may be paid on your behalf by an employer or a third party but cannot be paid by the training provider.

-Co-Contribution fees are as follows:
+Co-Contribution fees listed below are effective as at 1st September 2021:

 ||Number of Units